-Here's how Broadcast Architecture displays a short confidentiality disclaimer at the bottom of its title slide:
+Here's how the Ankeny Board of Education displays its confidentiality disclaimer at the beginning of its presentation, giving it an entire slide:

 Other companies include longer disclaimer pages at the beginning of presentations that include confidentiality disclaimers and any other disclaimers that they wish to display.